froggleston/freqtrade-discord/README.md

   * Set the username and password information
   * Save the file

+### Creating the bot in the Discord Developer Portal

 * Create a [Discord Developer Portal](https://discord.com/developers) account

 * Register a New Application as per the [discord.py docs](https://discordpy.readthedocs.io/en/latest/discord.html)